 - Whisk together the egg yolks and 1/2 cup sugar for 1 minute, until well blended.

 - Heat the orange zest cream over medium high heat until 180F, bringing it almost to a boil, but not quite.
-You’ll know when bubbles begin forming on the side, but it's best to use a thermometer.
+This is known as a scalding temperature.
+It's best to use a thermometer, but if you don't have one, you'll know the cream is hot enough when bubbles begin forming on the side, but it's not yet boiling.

 - While whisking constantly, slowly dribble the hot cream into the egg yolk mixture, gradually over a minute.

-- Add the vanilla, then pour the mixture through a sieve to strain out the orange zest and any coagulated egg.
+- Add the vanilla extract, then pour the mixture through a sieve to strain out the orange zest and any coagulated egg.

 - Pour the strained custard into six 4-ounce ramekins until nearly full (you may use other size ramekins, but you'll need to adjust bake time).